 Access to Library Holdings

 The library's collection is non-circulating and for onsite reference use only.
 Materials may not be checked out of the building and there is no Inter-Library Loan.
 For the most part, items in the book, periodical and general script collections are available upon request in the library, as are the clipping files and photographs in the general collection.
 Exceptions are noted in the catalog.
-Other types of materials, including those in special manuscript and photographic collections, are available to qualified researchers by prior appointment only – for details, see Special Collections Access and Photograph Archive Access.
+Other types of materials, including those in special manuscript and photographic collections, are available to qualified researchers by prior appointment only – for details, see Access to Special Collections and Access to Photographs.

 What to Bring